cdskycom/LogAnaysisProject/README.md

   Running this command will connect to your installed database server and execute the SQL commands in the downloaded file, creating tables and populating them with data.

 ## Data views
 This tool performs massive database queries and Dependents on specific views.
-In order to run this tool, you need create follow two views:
+In order to run this tool, you need create follow two views in your database:

 	create view accessed_articles as
     	select log.path, log.status, log.time, articles.title, articles.slug, authors.name as author_name